 Stars set for rehab?

-It was subsequently reported on Sunday (August 3) evening that two stars could be offered the chance to attend rehab.
+It was subsequently reported earlier this month that two stars could be offered the chance to attend rehab.

 Furthermore, TV execs are said to be considering adding random drugs tests on next year’s Strictly tour amid claims “after-parties are known for wild scenes”.